October 24: Today in Royal History

 October 24, 1951 – Death of Prince Carl of Sweden, Duke of Västergötland, son of King Oscar II of Sweden, in Stockholm, Sweden; buried in the royal cemetery in Haga Park, Solna, Sweden

 In 1897, Carl married Princess Ingeborg of Denmark, daughter of King Frederik VIII of Denmark.
-Despite the fact that neither was the heir to a throne, the prospect of another Danish-Swedish royal union was an exciting one to the families of the couple and citizens of their respective countries.
+Although neither was the heir to a throne, another Danish-Swedish royal union was exciting for the families of the couple and citizens of their respective countries.
 Carl and Ingeborg are ancestors of the current Belgian royal family, Luxembourg grand ducal family, and Belgian royal family.
 Belgian Kings Baudouin and Albert II, Norwegian King Harald V, and Grand Duchess of Luxembourg Josephine-Charlotte are all grandchildren of Carl and Ingeborg.
-Carl exhibited excellent skills of diplomacy and was later sought to help mediate peace talks and arrange the release of political prisoners.
+Carl exhibited excellent diplomatic skills and was later sought to help mediate peace talks and arrange the release of political prisoners.
 He distinguished himself as the President of the Swedish Red Cross, earning several Nobel Peace Prize nominations for his work with prisoners of war.
 Carl died on October 24, 1951, in Stockholm, Sweden at the age of 90.

 Unofficial Royalty: Prince Carl of Sweden, Duke of Västergötland